harvard-nrg/python-workshop/docs/basics.md

 # Variables, assignment, and types

-This may seem a bit elementary, but let's review how to define variables and go over the various
+This may seem elementary, but let us review how to define variables and go over the various
 [_primitive types_](https://en.wikipedia.org/wiki/Language_primitive)
 in Python.

 ## Defining a variable
 Enter the following statement at the Python command prompt `>>>` to define the variable `pi`